carbon-language/carbon-lang/mlir/docs/Dialects/LLVM.md

 ptr<"B", (ptr<"A">))>`.
 Note that the structure `B` is "unrolled" for both elements. _A structure with the same name but different body is a syntax error._
-**The user must ensure structure name uniqueness across all modules processed in a given MLIR context.** Stucture names are arbitrary string literals and may include, e.g., spaces and keywords.
+**The user must ensure structure name uniqueness across all modules processed in a given MLIR context.** Structure names are arbitrary string literals and may include, e.g., spaces and keywords.

 Identified structs may be _opaque_.
 In this case, the body is unknown but the